Greenstand/treetracker-admin-api/README.md

 In this way, we can write the code and get the tests result immediately.

-NOTE when run tests, the files related to Loopback are loading from ./dist folder, that's because for Jest, it do not output compiled files totally.
+NOTE: when running tests, the files related to Loopback are loaded from ./dist folder.
+That's because for Jest, it does not output compiled files at all, and Loopback will try to load the controllers at runtime.